-  The recipient will receive a beautiful, hand-crafted medallion, waived conference registration fee and travel expense reimbursement to attend the 2019 UCOWR/NIWR Conference on June 11-13 in Snowbird, UT.
-The Medal will be presented during the UCOWR Awards Luncheon on Wednesday, June 12, 2019.
+The recipient will receive a beautiful, hand-crafted medallion, waived conference registration fee and travel expense reimbursement to attend the 2020 UCOWR/NIWR Conference on June 9-11 in Minneapolis, MN.
+The Medal will be presented during the UCOWR Awards Luncheon on Wednesday, June 10, 2020.
 The recipient will be given the opportunity to address conference attendees as a plenary speaker at the conference.

 Nomination materials should include: